Create audience criteria

 -

-User Profile – Match one of the user profile properties with a specified value, such as email address contains Optimizely.
-Select Comment, Username, Email address, or Phone number, choose Equals, Contains, Starts with, or Ends with, and enter the criterion value.
+User Profile – Matches a user profile property against a specified value, such as email address contains Optimizely.
+Select Comment, Username, Email address, or Phone number.
+Choose Equals, Contains, Starts with, or Ends with and enter the criterion value.

 -

-Visited Category – Select one of the website's page categories.
-You can also select a number of pages that use the category and were visited.
-The visitor must have visited the specified number of pages to which the category is applied.
-For example, Category Alloy Meet viewed at least 3 pages out of 4 pages.
+Visited Category – Matches a page category on the website.
+Specify a minimum number of visited pages that use the category.
+For example, Category Alloy Meet viewed at least three pages out of four pages.

 -

-Visited Page – Select a site page.
-The criterion matches when the visitor visited that page during the current session.
+Visited Page – Matches when a visitor visited a selected page during the current session.

 Technical criteria